BeryJu/gravity/docs/content/docs/install/_index.md

 - `SENTRY_ENABLED`: Enable Sentry error reporting and tracing.
 Defaults to `false`.
 - `SENTRY_DSN`: Configure a custom Sentry DSN.
 - `ETCD_PREFIX`: Global etcd prefix.
 Defaults to `/gravity`.
+- `ETCD_CLIENT_PORT`: Port used for etcd client traffic.
+Defaults to `2379`.
+This may need to be changed when running in Kubernetes.
 - `ETCD_PEER_PORT`: Port used for etcd peer traffic.
 Defaults to `2380`.
 This may need to be changed when running in Kubernetes.
 - `ETCD_ENDPOINT`: etcd Client endpoint.
 Defaults to `localhost:2379` when using embedded etcd.
 - `ETCD_JOIN_CLUSTER`: Set to a join cluster token to join the node to a cluster.
 See [Clustering](./cluster).